Ozempic, Hypermobility and Chronic Pain

 A blue eye

+This article is part of our comprehensive guide to living with fibromyalgia.
 The unpredictable nature of fibromyalgia is well-known to those who have been living with the condition.
 Your joints will ache one day.
 The following day, you’ll feel as if you’re trudging through molasses due to a foggy head.
-When pain suddenly shifts to an unanticipated location, like your eyes, what then?
-Eye pain is a […]
+When pain suddenly shifts to […]

 Hyperalgesia and Fibromylagia

+This article is part of our comprehensive guide to living with fibromyalgia.
 People with fibromyalgia experience pain all the time, and it can be debilitating at times.
 When the pain is much worse than it should be, making even the most mundane tasks into something you can’t bear, it becomes even more difficult.
-This isn’t something you’re making up.
-One of the main reasons why the pain […]
+This isn’t […]

 Fibromyalgia and Low Blood Pressure